Gaziantep Oğuzeli Airport

 Gaziantep Oğuzeli International Airport (Gaziantep Oğuzeli Uluslararası Havalimanı) is a public airport in Gaziantep, Turkey.
 Inaugurated in 1976, it is 20 km from the city.
-Gaziantep Airport was extended with construction started in 1998, and achieved the international airport status in 2006.
+Gaziantep Airport was extended with construction starting in 1998, and achieved international airport status in 2006.
 The passenger terminal covers an area of 5.799 m^{2} and has a parking lot for 400 cars.

-Following the 2023 Turkey–Syria earthquake, Gaziantep became a major hub for humanitarian aid.
+Following the 2023 Turkey–Syria earthquakes, Gaziantep became a major hub for humanitarian aid.